 I am blessed to be a Brave Heart, and am amazed that Megan wrote a play about us that touched so many hearts, and was so brilliantly acted out.
 My only regret is that I didn’t audition to be part of it.
 My heart is still singing.
 M.

 The experience for me – made me confront my past – accept my present – and grin widely at my future.
 F

 Thank you for informing us about the Symphony of Life.
 We checked it out on Friday.
 Really wonderful!
 It was great for a palliative care nurse to see a happy ending for a change.
 S

 Thank you for allowing me to be part of the choir – it was so uplifting.
 I never thought I would have done anything like this – cancer has certainly changed my life with positives like this.

 Dear Sir/ Madam,

 I met and had the pleasure of working with Megan Rigoni on her theatre piece “The Symphony Of Life” late last year in Albury.
-She’d earlier contacted me out of the blue and asked me to read this play, which I thought rather precocious, of her, but I did so, and was quite overwhelmed by it.
+She’d earlier contacted me out of the blue and asked me to read this play.
+I did so, and was quite overwhelmed by it.